Home

 Nause-Waiwash Tribe (Nanticoke)

 This group of about 300 people are descendants of the original Nanticoke Indians, whose home was, and still is the Eastern Shore of Maryland.
-Their name, Nause-Waiwash (nah-soo WAY-wash), is a reference to two Nanticoke ancestral villages; one having been located along the Choptank River outside of Cambridge, MD and the other having been located outside Vienna, MD along the Nanticoke River.
+Their name, Nause-Waiwash (NawS way-Wash), is a reference to two Nanticoke ancestral villages; one having been located along the Choptank River outside of Cambridge, Maryland, and the other having been located outside Vienna, Maryland along the Nanticoke River.

-Based in Dorchester County, Maryland, the Nause-Waiwash are the remnants of what Europeans call Nanticoke, Choptank and Pocomoke tribes who fled into the marshes in the 1700s to avoid execution.
-These three names, Nanticoke, Choptank and Pocomoke, are the names of the three major rivers in the area, which are tributaries of the majestic Chesapeake Bay.
+Based in Dorchester County, Maryland, the Nause-Waiwash Band of Indians are the remnants of what Europeans call Nanticoke and Choptank Indian tribes who fled into the marshes in the 1700s to avoid execution.
+These names, Nanticoke and Choptank, are the names of two major rivers in the area, which are tributaries of the majestic Chesapeake Bay.

-These “Indians” or Native Americans were first “discovered” by the famous Captain John Smith during his exploration of the Chesapeake Bay in 1609, and are well documented in his writings and history books everywhere.
+These Native Americans were first encountered by the famous Captain John Smith during his exploration of the Chesapeake Bay in 1609, and are well documented in his writings and history books everywhere.

 In the late 1980s, someone decided that the history, culture and traditions of these Dorchester County Indians needed to be preserved.
 That someone was Mr. Sewell Fitzhugh.
 Mr. Fitzhugh spoke with elders Elihu Abbott, Gilbert Robbins, Lee Hughes and many others, with their support, Mr. Fitzhugh proceeded with organizing the now Nause Waiwash Band of Indians, Inc. Mr. Fitzhugh said, “We know we’re here.
 We’ve never left.” . . .
 “We want the state of Maryland and all to acknowledge they didn’t kill us all, that some of us managed to survive.”